If you are a secure council tenant you can carry out improvements and alterations to your home.

 - satellite dishes, TV aerials and CB aerials

-In flats or maisonettes, we do not allow layout changes within leasehold properties, including the removal or building of walls.
-We also do not allow conservatories and extensions.
+We do not allow layout changes within our properties, including the removal or building of walls.
+We also do not allow conservatories, extensions, porches or loft conversions.
 We will refuse any applications for these alterations.

 Apply for landlord’s permission